-MAEL 5200 Fundamental Theology: Father, Son and Spirit (3).
-This course has three objectives: (1) To introduce the students to the task of Christian Theology, especially as it relates to the study of Scripture, (2) To familiarize the students with some basic theological concepts and vocabulary, (3) To teach the students how to construct a theological argument using the resources and skills gained through objectives #1 and #2.
-In order to meet these objectives, we will examine the foundational doctrines of Christian theology, particularly the Christian confession: (1) That God the Father is the creator of heaven and earth, (2) That by being fully human and fully divine, the Son was able to reconcile all creation to the Father, (3) That the church continues to live in the power of the life - giving Spirit.
-Because these doctrines were initially formulated in the period immediately following the New Testament, we will concentrate on these first theologians as they struggled to make sense of the revelation of God in the person of Jesus Christ.
-(Knoxville Fellows)
+MAEL 5200 Biblical Foundations of Ethics (3).
+This course has three objectives: (1) To introduce the students to the study of Scripture, especially as it relates to ethics, (2) To familiarize the students with some basic theological and biblical concepts and vocabulary, (3) To teach the students how to construct an ethical argument using the resources and skills gained through objectives #1 and #2.
+In order to meet these objectives, we will examine the foundational doctrines of biblical theology, particularly the Christian confession: (1) That God the Father is the creator of heaven and earth, (2) That by being fully human and fully divine, the Son was able to reconcile all creation to the Father, (3) That the church continues to live in the power of the life-giving Spirit.

-MAEL 5201 Beyond Christ and Culture: Rethinking the Church and Contemporary Society (3).
-This course examines the relationship between the Christian Church and contemporary culture, specifically the challenges that this culture makes to the Church's life and mission and the Church's response to these challenges.
+MAEL 5201 Applied Ethics (3).
+This course examines the ethical relationship between the Christian Church and contemporary culture, specifically the ethical challenges that this culture makes to the Church's life and mission and the Church's response to these challenges.
 We will give special attention to the effects of Enlightenment "atheism" on Western culture, as well as the fall of modern foundationalism and its effects on post-modern culture.
 Since every culture uses facets of that culture, such as media, art, political structures, and educational systems to represent that culture's fundamental picture of itself, we will first look at how contemporary American culture represents itself.
 We will then turn to Christianity and ask what kind of representation Christians should strive for and what ways are Christians trying to attain this kind of representation.
 The ultimate goal will be to think theologically about what it means for followers of Christ to inhabit the world in all its fullness.

-MAEL 5300 The Ethical Leadership and Thriving Congregations I (3).
+MAEL 5300 Ethical Leadership and Thriving Congregations I (3).
 This course studies the nature of the church and importance of ethical and public leadership rooted in fostering thriving congregations and cities.
 Through readings, discussions, research, and presentations, students will: 1) explore and understand their rapidly changing social and cultural contexts; 2) gain greater clarity about their values and mission; and 3) draw on Christian practices from their theological and ecclesial traditions to adapt their ministries to the demands of their changing contexts.
 (Thriving Congregations)

-MAEL 5301 The Ethical Leadership and Thriving Congregations II (3).
+MAEL 5301 Ethical Leadership and Thriving Congregations II (3).
 This course studies the nature of the church and importance of ethical and public leadership rooted in fostering thriving congregations and cities.
 Through readings, discussions, research, and presentations, students will: 1) explore and understand their rapidly changing social and cultural contexts; 2) gain greater clarity about their values and mission; and 3) draw on Christian practices from their theological and ecclesial traditions to adapt their ministries to the demands of their changing contexts.
 (Thriving Congregations)